N00rAhmed/Referance-Generater/README.md

 ### Prerequisites

-You can follow these instructions to setup a dev environment:
+You can follow these instructions to setup the developer environment:

 - Install BeautifulSoup
 - Install Requests